AusterweilLab/MPBNP/README.md

 ## Prerequisites ##

-MPBNP can be used on Windows 7/8/10, Linux and Mac OSX.
+MPBNP can be used on Windows 7/8/10, Linux and Mac OSX, with OpenCL support >= 1.1.
 In the following, we list the prerequisites for using MPBNP on each operating system.
 All following instructions apply to both desktop/workstation and laptop computers.

 ### Windows 7/8/10 (Recommended - Easy to set up) ###